na-na-hi/renget/archive/unesm.md

 “What do they mean?” said Totodile.

 “I’m pretty sure it’s Japanese onomatopoeia for moans of pleasure.
 I bet they managed to find loads of porn, and they’re hoarding it all for themselves!”

-“It’s a library, you could try asking if you could borrow some of their books.”
+Totodile tilted his head.
+“It’s a library, maybe you could ask if you could borrow some of their books.”

 “Would you want a second hand porn mag?”

-“Cyndaquil, I thought you wanted to steal their stuff,” said Torchic.
+“Cyndaquil," said Torchic, "I thought you wanted to steal their stuff.”

 “It doesn’t bother me, but I mean, would they want it back after I borrowed it?” said Cyndaquil

-“Aren’t they sharing porn right now?”
+“Aren’t they sharing porn right now?” asked Torchic.

-“It’s one thing to share some saucy books with your buddies, another to give them to a complete stranger.”
+Cyndaquil nodded.
+“Sure, but it's one thing to share some saucy books with your buddies, another to give them to a complete stranger.”

+Torchic looked at Cyndaquil.
 “I don’t know why, but that’s a much more reasonable answer than I was expecting.”

 “I may not be a smart man, but I understand the hearts of pasty nerds very well.”

+Torchic turned back towards our rivals.
 “So, nerd expert, how should we do this?
 We can’t kick their asses in the middle of the library.”

 Cyndaquil thought for a moment.
 “I guess we can challenge them to a competition.
 They seem like they enjoy showing off.
 If we offer to race them to finish a mission, we can ambush them in the dungeon and rough them up.”

-“There’s no way they won’t know we’re trying to lure them into a trap.”
+“There’s no way they won’t know we’re trying to lure them into a trap,” said Torchic.

+Cyndaquil rubbed his chin.
 “Maybe, but I know a little bit about the characters they’re playing as.
 If we frame rejecting the challenge as dishonoring Rome, they’ll feel obligated to take it anyways.”

 “What characters are they even playing as?
-This is all from a game series, right?”
+This is all from a game series, right?” asked Torchic.

 “I don't know exactly what they're doing, it seems like some details were lost in translation, but the gist is that historical figures come back from the dead and fight.
 The history part is very surface level and anime-ified to make room for boobs and people shooting lasers at each other.”

+Torchic stepped away from the window.
 “Historical figures?
 I can work with that.
 Keep an eye on the dork squad and I’ll go look for a job.”

 Torchic ran off towards the guild.
 The rest of us stayed put and watched our new rivals.
 The four Pokemon were taking turns drawing more random words and symbols on each other.
 When Jules opened a book, Cyndaquil pressed his face to the glass to try and make out the pictures.

 “What’s the body paint for?
 Is it part of the game?” asked Totodile.

-“No clue.
-I guess it’s like when weebs get random Japanese words inked onto their arms,” said Cyndaquil.
+“No clue," said Cyndaquil.
+"I guess it’s like when weebs get random Japanese words inked onto their arms.”

+Totodile sighed.
 “I wish we could talk things out.
 It seems like you’d have a lot in common with them.”

 “Sorry Totodile, but sometimes violence is the only solution.”